Huali2022/Huali2022.github.io/index.md

 ### News:

+- **September 2026**: Our paper on [Augmented transfer regression learning for completely missing covariates](https://arxiv.org/abs/2605.04469) is accepted by **Journal of the Royal Statistical Society: Series B**.

 - **June 2026**: Huali was awarded Distinguished Graduate, Tsinghua University.

 - **May 2026**: Our manuscript on [Augmented transfer regression learning for completely missing covariates](https://arxiv.org/abs/2605.04469) is available on [arXiv](https://arxiv.org/abs/2605.04469).